 Dimock also noted that most millennials entered the workforce at the height of the Great Recession (roughly 2008-2010), which affected future earnings and life choices, like delaying marriage and children.
 Many media outlets have decided to use the Pew definition of millennials for their own reporting.

-One of the seminal books about this new generation, "Millennials Rising" by Neil Howe and William Strauss, was published in 2000.
-The authors settled on the name "Millennials" rather than "Generation Y" or "Echo Boomers," which are also common labels, because they found that the youths themselves preferred it.
-Compared to those other names, the term "Millennial" didn't put them in the shadow of a previous generation.
-The authors also caught on early to some identifying traits of the Millennials that have been supported by subsequent research, such as their absorption of technology into their daily lives, as well as an indomitable confidence both in the future and in themselves -- perhaps to a fault.
+One of the seminal books about this generation, "Millennials Rising" by Neil Howe and William Strauss, was published in 2000.
+The authors settled on the name "millennials" rather than "Generation Y" or "Echo Boomers," which were once considered common labels, because they found that the youths themselves preferred it.
+Compared to those other names, the term "millennial" didn't put them in the shadow of a previous generation.
+The term also fed into the fact that those children born around 1982 would be graduating high school at the turn of the millennium.

-We'll discuss more about the Millennial Generation's attitudes on the next page.
+We'll discuss more about the millennial generation's attitudes on the next page.

 The Millennial Generation's Attitude

 Many researchers have examined the millennials' attitudes and opinions across a spectrum of issues.
 Most show evidence of a generation that is highly educated, self-confident, technologically savvy and ambitious.
 Contrary to popular belief, they are not all obsessed with coffee, avocado toast and man buns, although sometimes it seems that way!

 One of the oft-cited aspects that distinguishes the millennials is that they're extremely "connected."
 About 92 percent of millennials own smartphones, although Gen Xers nip at their heels with 85 percent.
 Not surprisingly, almost all millennials (85 percent) use some form of social media, and are more likely to adopt new platforms when they become available than older generations [source: Jiang].